I recently went for a walk in my dad’s shoes. He doesn’t need them anymore. He’s dead.

 I don’t think I would have ever understood grief

-Until the day I lost my son, nearly lost my daughter, and have now lost my dad.
+Until the day I lost my son, nearly lost my daughter, and lost my dad.

 I don’t think I would have ever understood trauma

-Until the day I pulled a boy from a terrible auto crash, his legs like soft spaghetti.
+Until the day I pulled a boy from a wrecked car, his legs like spaghetti.

 I don’t think I would have ever understood being homeless

-Until the day I slept in a gutter and walked into a homeless mission.
+Until the day I slept in a gutter and walked into a shelter alone.

 I don’t think I would have ever understood hunger

-I don’t think I would have ever understood what it feels like to be bankrupt
+I don’t think I would have ever understood bankruptcy

-Until nearly 30 years ago when I lost my business, home, car and my self-respect.
+Until the day I lost my business, home, car, and even my self-respect.

-The truth is we can only fully understand some things when we fully experience them.
-We can read about it in books and magazines, we can attend classes and seminars, and listen to others talk about it.
-But it’s our pain, our struggles, our joys and our victories – our experiences that give us true understanding.
+The painful truth is we only fully understand through experience.
+We can read books, attend classes, and listen to friends; but it’s our pain, our struggles, our joys, and our victories which give us true understanding.